-All expenses associated with the fundraising event are also required to be reported.
+All expenses associated with the fundraising event are also required to be reported as cash expenditures, in-kind contributions or personal expenditures for reimbursement, whichever is applicable.

 Fundraising Dinners

 A committee may organize a fundraising dinner with an established cost per person.